wostlund/FinalProj-Term1/README.md

 Final Project for my first term of APCS

-1-Project Description <b>
+1-Project Description <br>
-2-Directions to compile/run<b>
+2-Directions to compile/run<br>
-3-Directions to use it.</b>
+3-Directions to use it.<br>

 CHEAT CODES: <b>
-The 'i' key wins the game for you. </b>
+The 'i' key wins the game for you. <br>
-The 'o' key will lose the game for you.</b>
+The 'o' key will lose the game for you.<br>
-The 'p' key will increase your score.</b>
+The 'p' key will increase your score.<br>
-The 'l' key will decrease your code.</b>
+The 'l' key will decrease your code.<br>
-The Konami Code will find you cleaning bathrooms for the company as it stops game development in favor of pachinko </b>
+The Konami Code will find you cleaning bathrooms for the company as it stops game development in favor of pachinko <br>
 machines.
-Just kidding, it doesn't do anything. </b>
+Just kidding, it doesn't do anything. <br>

 <style="font-size:200%;">Log:</style>